As a holiday let owner, an electric charging point installation is well-worth considering as an investment opportunity. You can...

-For an in depth guide to holiday let insurance, read further or use the quick links below to find out about a specific topic:
+For all you need to know about holiday let insurance read further, or use the quick links below to find out about a specific topic:

-It may come as a surprise, but holiday home owners could unknowingly leave themselves and their property vulnerable to risk by not having correct and suitable holiday let insurance.
-The nature of renting out a property on a short-term basis means there are elements that a residential home would normally not be exposed to, which means standard home insurance would not be appropriate.
+It may come as a surprise, but holiday homeowners could unknowingly leave themselves and their property vulnerable to risk by not having correct and suitable holiday let insurance.

-Renting a holiday home commercially also means an increased risk of injury to visiting guests.
-While additional facilities like log burners, swimming pools and hot tubs may be great features for visitors, it also increases the possibility of injuries being sustained.
-Holiday let insurance may not necessarily be compulsory by law, but without it you may be liable for costs associated with any accidents involving guests.
+Holiday let home insurance may not necessarily be compulsory by law, but without it you may be liable for costs associated with any accidents involving guests.

-Having insurance is meant to protect you and your holiday let, so it is vital to know what it should cover and have the right policy in place.
+Having insurance is meant to protect you and your holiday let, so it is vital to know what it should cover and that you have the right policy in place.

-Any property, including a holiday home, is a major financial investment, so it is imperative to make sure that your asset is covered so that in the event it is damaged, it can be restored.
+Any property, including a holiday home, is a major financial investment.
+It is imperative to make sure that your asset is covered so that in the event it is damaged, your holiday home can be restored.

 The amount of cover you need for your holiday home should represent how much it would cost to rebuild.
 The easiest way to work out the cost of rebuilding your holiday home is to enlist the services of a chartered surveyor or visit the Association of British Insurers for guidelines and advice.

-So, whilst insuring the contents of your holiday home is optional, without it you run the risk of having to replace valuable items at your own cost.
+So, whilst providing cover for the contents of your holiday home is optional, without it you run the risk of having to replace valuable items at your own cost.
 Having holiday let contents insurance removes the worry of letting guests into your home, who might not be as careful as you would be.

 If your rental is pet-friendly it is also worth checking that your insurance covers any potential damage that dogs may cause.

-When it comes to insuring your contents, think about how much your items are worth and what it would cost to replace each item.
+When it comes to insurance for the contents of a property, think about how much your items are worth and what it would cost to replace each item.
 A typical contents insurance policy will cover the cost of replacing your possessions following loss or damage due to a variety of events like theft, fire, storms, flooding and water leaks.
 Cover will vary from policy to policy, so always check the details before taking out the insurance.

 Liability insurance will indemnify you against your legal liability to pay damages and legal costs.
 The cover should not only include yourself and your guests, but if there is damage to someone else’s property from the likes of fire or flooding.